 At Phoenix Perennials we offer various pre-orders for different edible plants each year.
 These pre-orders usually launch in November or December for pick-up in spring, usually early to mid May.
 Our pre-orders allow gardeners to plan their edible season in advance from the comfort of home and to secure all of the plants they want for a fulfilling and delicious season in the edible garden.

-The Grafted Veggies and Sweet Potatoes Pre-Order – The Mighty Matos, Mighty Veggies, Mighty Melons and Ketchup ‘n Fries are all edibles hand-grafted onto extra strong rootstock that makes them more cold tolerant, more disease resistant, and more vigorous supplying you with 2-3 times more produce per plant than own-root plants.
+The Grafted Veggie Pre-Order – The Mighty Matos, Mighty Veggies, Mighty Melons, and Ketchup ‘n Fries are all edibles hand-grafted onto extra strong rootstock that makes them more cold tolerant, more disease resistant, and more vigorous supplying you with 2-3 times more produce per plant than own-root plants.
 Some well-grown Mighty Matos can give you as much as 100 pounds of tomatoes!
-Then there is Ketchup ‘n Fries which give you deliciously sweet cherry tomatoes on top and yummy potatoes below.
-In this pre-order you can also order (non-grafted) sweet potatoes which will give you delicious tubers and beautiful foliage at the same time in shades of green, gold, and burgundy.
-Normally we don’t get many requests to ship these plants but we can do it.
+You’ll also get great production from the peppers, eggplants, cucumbers, and melons.
+Then there is Ketchup ‘n Fries which gives you deliciously sweet cherry tomatoes on top and yummy potatoes below.

-The Essential Edibles Pre-Order – This special pre-order was recently introduced as a response to the Covid-19 crisis to allow gardeners to shop from home from 140 different essential veggies and herbs for pick-up or courier in early to mid May.
+The Essential Edibles Pre-Order – This special pre-order was introduced in spring 2020 as a response to the Covid-19 crisis to allow gardeners to shop from home from 222 different essential veggies and herbs for pick-up or courier in early to mid May.
 (This pre-order is not for mail order.)
 There are also lots of cool and unusual versions of many different edibles to have some fun with.
+With the Covid-19 crisis continuing into spring 2021, we are running this pre-order again.

-The Great Citrus Pre-Order – Nothing says food security like growing your own citrus fruits.
+The Great Citrus and Avocado Pre-Order – Nothing says food security like growing your own citrus fruits.
 These do really well in containers protected over the winter.
 Or, if you live in coastal BC there are a handful of cultivars that can be grown outside year round like the ‘Owari’ mandarin, the ‘Nagami’ kumquat, yuzu, and sudachi.
-Citrus are available by pick-up, courier, or shipping.
+We are also offering avocados including cold tolerant cultivars, hardy olives, and a variegated fig. All of these plants are available for pick-up, courier, or shipping.